OfficersPresident: Karen R. Hitchcock

 The University at Albany does not discriminate on the basis of age, color, creed, disability, marital status, national origin, race, or sex.
 Inquiries concerning this policy should be directed to the Affirmative Action Office.

-Accreditation: The University is chartered by the Board of Regents of New York State, which has registered all of its degrees and programs and fully approved its professional programs through the State Education Department.
-UAlbany is also a member of the Council of Graduate Schools in the United States.
+Accreditation: The University enjoys unusual accreditation privileges.
+It is chartered by the Board of Regents of New York State.
+All of its degrees and programs are registered and its professional programs fully approved by the Board of Regents through the New York State Education Department.
+It is a member of the Council of Graduate Schools in the United States.
 It is fully accredited by:

 - The Middle States Association of Colleges and Secondary Schools